Workshops for Educators and Design Teams

-- Please be aware that there will be some preparatory work of up to an hour in collecting relevant documentation to bring to your workshop.
+- Please be aware that there may be some preparatory work of up to an hour in collecting relevant documentation to bring to the workshop.

 - Costs include: